 In 2013, Lewis parted ways with Modest!
 Management, which represents several "X Factor" U.K. alumni, including One Direction, Olly Murs and Little Mix.

 As previously reported, Lewis is making her movie debut in the musical/romantic comedy "Walking on Sunshine," which takes place in the 1980s.
-"Walking on Sunshine" (which briefly had the title "Holiday") is June 27, 2014.
+"Walking on Sunshine" (which briefly had the title "Holiday") is scheduled for a U.K. release on June 27, 2014.
 It is an independent movie produced by Vertigo Films.
 "Holiday" is directed by Max Giwa and Dania Pasquini, the duo behind the "StreetDance" franchise.